 - Special offers promoting special deals / last minute deals

-- In Scotland, iCal compatible with multi channels and integration with your own and third party websites - keeping your availability up to date with no effort from you
+- iCal compatible with multi channels and integration with your own and third party websites - keeping your availability up to date with no effort from you.
+(In Scotland, we have started a trial of booking widget integration.)

 - Free feature property rotation